nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 below.

-Finally, in rare cases it may be necessary to execute ION in an operating-system environmeo which it has not yet been ported.
+Finally, in rare cases it may be necessary to execute ION in an operating-system environment to which it has not yet been ported.
 Guidance for porting ION to new platforms will be provided in a future edition of this Deployment Guide.